Picking the right salon management software is crucial.

 As with nearly every other feature, the Starter plan is limited to basic inventory management features, while higher-tier plans get access to advanced inventory tools and reports.

-Best Salon Marketing Software
+Salon Marketing Features

 You should expect more of your salon software than just support for salon operations.
 A good salon software suite will also help grow your business via effective salon marketing.
 Let’s go through how each solution supports your marketing efforts.